chiwon99881/wonsplash/README.md

 - pipenv --three
 - django==2.2.4

-# all i have to do this project
+# all i have to do

 - [x] user profile
 - [x] feed images